 Of all the shopping channels available to customers, mobile commerce is taking the lead.
-Mobile commerce is forecasted to have the biggest retail sales growth (12.2%) in 2021, beating traditional ecommerce and in-store shopping.
+Retail commerce sales are tipped to reach $437 billion in 2022—a 21.5% increase from the year prior.

 Despite its promise, mobile commerce can be a frustrating and painful experience for consumers and businesses alike.
 Why?
 Two reasons:

-- Mobile-friendly isn’t enough to capture mobile commerce sales.
+- A responsive storefront isn’t enough to capture mobile commerce sales.

 - What is mobile commerce?

-- What are the benefits of having a mobile commerce strategy?
+- The benefits of a mobile ecommerce strategy

 What is mobile commerce (m-commerce)?

 Mobile commerce, also known as m-commerce, is the process of buying and selling items through a mobile device, tablet, or other handheld device.
-Mobile commerce transactions can be for products or services including fashion items, business software, or CPG.
+Mobile commerce transactions can be for products or services including fashion items, business software, or consumer packaged goods.

 - The average person taps their cellphone once every 10 minutes (averaging three hours and 15 minutes of use) every day.